allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 - the issue could just not have occurred on our test devices at all,
 - maps API could have been secured with SSL-pinning,
-- Apple could have ignored such an ephemeral bug report,
+- Apple could have ignored the report for such an ephemeral bug,
 - the investigation could have gone in a wrong direction,
 - the investigation could have required jumping through a decompiled framework call hierarchy — it is often very easy to get lost there.